Remmeauth/remme-core/docs/user-guide/cloud/aws.rst

 Step 4: login to instance
 =========================

-If you will click on the button ``Connect``, you get the instructions how to connect to the instance.
+If you click on the ``Connect`` button, you will get the instructions (terminal commands) on how to connect to the instance.
 If you use ``Windows``, please follow |windows_putty_aws_guide| from ``AWS``.

 .. |windows_putty_aws_guide| raw:: html